24 New Ground

 Sola waved for the other woman, who brought leather trousers and removable sleeves.
 “There are plates and ringlets to protect her arms and legs.”

 “Josah,” Graybard reasoned, “Eva only needs to stand by the bridge.
 Luka will be wearing the traditional, heavy armor.
 His movements will be slow.
-We’ll set smaller kegs of black powder to two posts holding up the bridge.”
+We’ll attach smaller kegs of black powder to several posts holding up the bridge.”

 The younger Ruelander stepped forward with a wooden container.
 It was double the size of a drinking vessel.
 “This is what we’ll use.
 We covered the inside with pitch last night.
 It will keep the powder dry.”

-“The scaffolding used to repair the gates is still in place,” Sola pointed out.
+“The scaffolding used to repair the gates is still in place, inside the city wall,” Sola pointed out.
 “An archer standing on the far right can strike the small kegs.
-We’ll coat the tips of the arrows so it will burn.
+We’ll coat the tips of the arrows so they will burn.
 Now, all we need is an archer who can hit the target.”

 Josah glanced at Caleb, causing everyone to look at him.
 “He’s the only one I trust.”